Technical Standards for Admission

 Once admitted all students will be required to submit a drug screening.

-All AMIT students must submit to a 12-panel drug screening prior to being admitted to clinicals.
+All AMIT students must complete a 12-panel drug screening and obtain a clearance letter prior to their first clinical experience.
 This must occur between Aug.
-15th and September 15th of each clinical year. some clinical affiliates require more specific screening.
+10th and August 28th of each clinical year.
+Some clinical affiliates require more specific screening.
 Information concerning these specific instances will be given to students at the appropriate time.
-The AMIT Program and /or clinical affiliates have the right to ask students for additional drug screening at their deaccession.
+The AMIT Program and/or clinical affiliates have the right to request additional drug screening from students at their discretion.
 Students who do not comply may be dismissed from the program.
+If you are concerned regarding this requirement, please contact the Clinical Coordinator or Program Director to discuss this further.

 Immunization Records

 Upon acceptance, students will be required to submit immunization records.
-This must be started by August 15th of each clinical year, ideally much sooner.
-All immunizations, titers and TB testing must be complete or in progress prior to beginning your clinical rotations.
+All immunizations, titers, and TB testing must be complete (or in progress) prior to beginning clinical rotations in September.
 Please visit the University Health Services webpage below for more information.
+If you are concerned regarding this requirement, please contact the Clinical Coordinator or Program Director to discuss this further.